akuafo/evals-and-inference/githubsite/docs/index.md

-Evaluation of LLMs is really hard.
-They don't behave in a predictable way, by definition.
+LLMs don't behave in a predictable way.
 They change with every model training and alignment update.
 There are no industry standard practices for evaluating them.
-And the evaluation process can be quite different depending on the vertical domain of knowledge.

-In the past, when some new software was released or updated, a developer or QA specialist could write tests against precise use cases, and have complete confidence in how well the system performed against those tests.
+In the typical software development cycle, this is very different.
+When traditional software is released or updated, a developer or quality assurance specialist can write tests against precise use cases and have complete confidence in how well the system performed against those tests.

-Today, when a non-deterministic LLM is released or updated, the behavior is much more difficult to evaluate.
-Any evaluation needs to take into account the probabalistic nature of the reponses and incorporate a number of tasks and domains.
-And there are fundamental questions that no one has agreed upon yet, like whether the prompts need to stay the same between evaluations.
+The behavior of an LLM is much more difficult to evaluate.
+Any evaluation needs to take into account the probabilistic nature of LLMs and the resulting large variation of possible 'correct' responses.
+This challenge is multiplied when assessing LLMs across a number of different tasks and domains of knowledge.

+This is a repository for my knowledge of the field, as I learn it.

-If I test a new framework, I'll drop my raw notes and findings in here.
+If I test a new framework, I'll share my impressions here.

-If I see a relevant academic paper, I'll read it and write my notes here.
+If I see a relevant academic paper or article, I'll write up my notes here.